gottagofaster236/RewardsTheater/README.md

 8. You can click "Pause reward playback" on the main settings screen if you don't want the videos playing for some time.
 During this time, the user will get their points refunded as well.

+## Supporting the developer
+If you liked my work, please leave a star on the GitHub repository 🙂

 ## Building
 PRs are welcome!
 If you want to build RewardsTheater yourself, please refer to [BUILDING.md](BUILDING.md)